Kunal2308/NetflixGPT/netflix-gpt/README.md

 -Update the Profile
--BugFix- Sign Up user displayName and Profile Picture update -BugFix- If the user is not logged in redirect /browse to Login Page and vice-vesra -//ToDo Fetch from TMBD movies.
+-BugFix- Sign Up user displayName and Profile Picture update -BugFix- If the user is not logged in redirect /browse to Login Page and vice-vesra -Unsubscribe to onAuthStateChanged callback
+-//ToDo Fetch from TMBD movies.
+-Add hardcoded values to constant file

 -Browse(after authontication)
 -Header